 Streetscape elements such as newspaper boxes, trash bins, outdoor patios and bus shelters present a barrier to all pedestrians, especially those that require additional space for use of wheelchairs, scooters, strollers or delivery carts.
 For persons with a visual impairment, unidentified obstructions within pathways can present a hazard.

-Benches can provide a resting place for an individual with difficulty in walking distances.
+walking distances.
 Such furniture should incorporate strong colour contrasts and be located off pathways, to minimize its potential as an obstruction to pedestrians.